ono-midori/ono-midori.github.io/techs/zguide.md

 - Use attached threads to create structure within your application, and connect these to their parent threads using PAIR sockets over inproc.
 The pattern is: bind parent socket, then create child thread which connects its socket.
 - Use detached threads to simulate independent tasks, with their own contexts.
 Connect these over tcp.
 Later you can move these to stand-alone processes without changing the code significantly.
 - All interaction between threads happens as ZeroMQ messages, which you can define more or less formally.
-- Don’t share ZeroMQ sockets between threads.
+- Don't share ZeroMQ sockets between threads.
 ZeroMQ sockets are not threadsafe.
-Technically it’s possible to migrate a socket from one thread to another but it demands skill.
-The only place where it’s remotely sane to share sockets between threads are in language bindings that need to do magic like garbage collection on sockets.
+Technically it's possible to migrate a socket from one thread to another but it demands skill.
+The only place where it's remotely sane to share sockets between threads are in language bindings that need to do magic like garbage collection on sockets.

 If you need to start more than one proxy in an application, for example, you will want to run each in their own thread.
 It is easy to make the error of creating the proxy frontend and backend sockets in one thread, and then passing the sockets to the proxy in another thread.
 This may appear to work at first but will fail randomly in real use.
 Remember: Do not use or close sockets except in the thread that created them.

 If you follow these rules, you can quite easily build elegant multithreaded applications, and later split off threads into separate processes as you need to.
 Application logic can sit in threads, processes, or nodes: whatever your scale needs.

 ZeroMQ uses native OS threads rather than virtual “green” threads.
-The advantage is that you don’t need to learn any new threading API, and that ZeroMQ threads map cleanly to your operating system.
-You can use standard tools like Intel’s ThreadChecker to see what your application is doing.
+The advantage is that you don't need to learn any new threading API, and that ZeroMQ threads map cleanly to your operating system.
+You can use standard tools like Intel's ThreadChecker to see what your application is doing.
 The disadvantages are that native threading APIs are not always portable, and that if you have a huge number of threads (in the thousands), some operating systems will get stressed.

-Let’s see how this works in practice.
-We’ll turn our old Hello World server into something more capable.
+Let's see how this works in practice.
+We'll turn our old Hello World server into something more capable.
 The original server ran in a single thread.
-If the work per request is low, that’s fine: one ØMQ thread can run at full speed on a CPU core, with no waits, doing an awful lot of work.
+If the work per request is low, that's fine: one ØMQ thread can run at full speed on a CPU core, with no waits, doing an awful lot of work.
 But realistic servers have to do nontrivial work per request.
 A single core may not be enough when 10,000 clients hit the server all at once.
 So a realistic server will start multiple worker threads.
 It then accepts requests as fast as it can and distributes these to its worker threads.
 The worker threads grind through the work and eventually send their replies back.

-You can, of course, do all this using a proxy broker and external worker processes, but often it’s easier to start one process that gobbles up sixteen cores than sixteen processes, each gobbling up one core.
+You can, of course, do all this using a proxy broker and external worker processes, but often it's easier to start one process that gobbles up sixteen cores than sixteen processes, each gobbling up one core.
 Further, running workers as threads will cut out a network hop, latency, and network traffic.

 The MT version of the Hello World service basically collapses the broker and workers into a single process: